Happy-Hooligan/365_Licenses/README.md

 # 365_Licenses
-Check Licenses Users in Azure/Office 365 and e-mail the results to your boss.
+Check Licenses Users in Azure/Office 365 and e-mail the results to whoever needs them.